 Protein is a key macronutrient, and it’s the one many of us focus on if we’ve got a fitness goal in mind.
 If your goal is to gain muscle, you may be trying to get as much protein as possible into your diet, whether it be through foods like protein powder, meat and tofu.
 But how much protein can your body absorb?

-How much protein can you absorb in one meal?
+How much protein can you absorb?

 Quite a lot.
 According to a 2013 study in the Journal of Physiology, muscle protein synthesis is maximised at a dose of about 20-25 grams protein in one sitting.
 Here, ‘one sitting’ refers to a time period of 1-2 hours (1).